Mitigating Value Hallucination in Dyna Planning via Multistep Predecessor Models: Problem Formulation

+where uppercase letters, such as $R_{t+1}$, indicate random variables and probabilities are according to $p$ and $\pi$.
+The action-value $Q^{\pi}(s,a)$ is the expected return from state $s$, after taking action $a$ and following policy $\pi$ thereafter.

+Q-learning \cite{Watkins} is an approach to learn the optimal policy, by iteratively updating towards $Q^*$ the action-values for the optimal policy.
+The agent estimates the action-values as a parameterized function, $Q$, with parameters $w$, using Q-learning update

+To keep notation simple thorough-out, we do not explicitly show $Q$ as a function of $w$, and assume that the gradient $\nabla$ is always with respect to $w$.
+Q-learning is a {\em model-free} algorithm, i.e., it updates $Q$ using only from data gathered by interacting with the environment.

-{\em Model-based} approaches use a model to learn a policy.
-The Dyna framework \cite{Sutton1990} is one approach to model-based RL in which learning, planning, and acting are integrated.
-For example, in Dyna-Q an agent first does a Q-learning update on real experience.
-Then it performs planning updates in which it 1) draws a state $s_i$ from its previous experience; 2) selects action $\hat{a}_i$ to perform in $s_i$ using its current policy; 3) uses its model to generate next state $\hat{s}_{i+1}$ and reward $\hat{r}_{i}$ (hat indicates a simulated variable); and 4) performs the Q-learning update on $(s_i, \hat{a}_i, \hat{r}_i, \hat{s}_{i+1})$.
-These extra updates allow Dyna-Q to learn a good policy with less real data than Q-learning.
-This is one variant of Dyna; we will discuss other choices in Section \ref{Section:ADynaDesignSpaceOfDynaAlgorithms}.
+The Dyna framework \cite{Sutton1990} is a {\em model-based approach}, that updates the action-values with both real experience and transitions sampled from a learned model.
+In Dyna-Q, summarized in Algorithm \ref{Algorithm:Original-Dyna-Q}, an agent first does a Q-learning update on real experience and updates its model with this new data.
+Then it performs planning updates in which it 1) draws a state $s_i$ from its previous experience; 2) selects action $\hat{a}_i$ to perform in $s_i$ using its current policy; 3) uses its model to generate next state $\hat{s}_{i+1}$ and reward $\hat{r}_{i}$ (hat indicates it is a simulated variable); and 4) performs the Q-learning update on $(s_i, \hat{a}_i, \hat{r}_i, \hat{s}_{i+1})$.
+These extra updates should help improve sample efficiency.
+The idea behind Dyna is simple and elegant: simulated data can be treated like real experience, allow learning and planning to be interleaved.
+Since the introduction of the original Dyna-Q algorithm \cite{Sutton1990}, many variants of Dyna have been proposed.
+In Section \ref{Section:ADynaDesignSpaceOfDynaAlgorithms}, we discuss a general design space of Dyna-Q algorithms that incorporates many of these variants.